Perceval62/rust-http-server/README.md

-# HTTP backend program with microservices redirection
+#HTTP backend program with microservices redirection

 ## Description
 This a personal hobby project.
+I wanted to learn about backend web development.
 I will use it on my own platform when I get around to build it.

 This neat little utility serves a website and handles "HTPP - GET" requests like any other HTTP server.
 It can be useful to isolate and modularize the backend of a web app.